Table of Contents

 Spina bifida treatment

-There is no medicine or cure for spina bifida.
-People with myelomeningocele and meningocele will likely need treatment.
-Surgery after birth is a possibility.
-Some babies can and should have surgery while still in their mother’s womb.
-This depends upon the type and severity of their condition.
-Most babies will require surgery 1 to 2 days after birth.
-Some may have repeated surgeries over the years.
-Surgery involves a team of specialists.
+There’s no medicine or cure for spina bifida.
+Babies with myelomeningocele and meningocele will likely need treatment.
+That’s often in the form of surgery.
+When surgery happens depends on the type and severity of the condition.
+Some babies may have surgery while they’re still in their mother’s womb.
+Others will have surgery 1 to 2 days after being born.
+Some children will need to have repeated surgeries as they grow older.

 Living with spina bifida